RGB-Tools/rgb-lib-kotlin/README.md

 This project builds an Android library, `rgb-lib-android`, for the [rgb-lib] Rust library, which is included as a git submodule.
-The bindings are created by the [rgb-lib-ffi] project, which in located inside the rgb-lib submodule.
+The bindings are created by the [rgb-lib-ffi] project, which is located inside the rgb-lib submodule.

 ## Usage

 To use the Kotlin library add the following to your project gradle dependencies:
 ```groovy
 repositories {
     mavenCentral()